sensorlab/sna-lgtc-support/dts/README.md

 ## Installation

-Copy the appropriate `dtb` file into `/boot/dtbs/4.4.30-ti-r64/`.
+Copy the appropriate `dtb` file into `/boot/dtbs/4.4.30-ti-r64/` on SNA-LGTC.
+Change owner to `root`.
 The `/boot/uEnv.txt` file should contain the name of the `dtb` file to use.
-For
-example:
+For example:

     dtb=am335x-lgtc-wireless.dtb